metyildirim/design-patterns-in-java/README.md

 # design-patterns-in-java
-design patterns and examples in Java
+design patterns with examples in Java